tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 [1] TRUE
 ```

-The result above shows that indeed the numerical procedure recovered the optimal weights for a scenario where we already know the analytic solution.
+The result above shows that indeed the numerical procedure recovered the optimal weights for a scenario, where we already know the analytic solution.
 For more complex optimization routines, [R's optimization task view](https://cran.r-project.org/web/views/Optimization.html) provides an overview of the vast optimization landscape. \index{Optimization}

 Next, we approach problems where no analytical solutions exist.
 First, we additionally impose short-sale constraints, which implies $N$ inequality constraints of the form $w_i >=0$.